 The scene with the bishop is revealing: our enemy is the communist ; Claude Piéplu ,who helps the generous communist mayor (Pierre Mondy),tells him so :"for a priest,it's as dangerous to be with a commie as to be with a woman!";all that makes the epilogue all the more revolting .

-Perhaps the movie tackles too many subjects ,and sometimes the viewer forget the main subject : "if protestant ministers can have wife and children,why can't we?
+Perhaps the movie tackles too many subjects ,and sometimes the viewer forgets the main topic : "if protestant ministers can have wife and children,why can't we?

 Was this review helpful to you?